John Adams: Law practice and marriage

 In the late 1750s, Adams fell in love with Hannah Quincy; he was poised to propose but was interrupted by friends, and the moment was lost.
 In 1759, he met 15-year-old Abigail Smith, his third cousin, through his friend Richard Cranch, who was courting Abigail's older sister.
 Adams initially was not impressed with Abigail and her two sisters, writing that they were not "fond, nor frank, nor candid".
 In time, Adams grew close to Abigail.
 They were married on October 25, 1764, despite the opposition of Abigail's mother.
 The pair shared a love of books and proved honest in their praise and criticism of each other.
 After his father's death in 1761, Adams had inherited a 9+1/2 acre farm and a house where they lived until 1783.

 John and Abigail had six children: Abigail (known as "Nabby") in 1765, John Quincy in 1767, Susanna in 1768, Charles in 1770, Thomas in 1772, and Elizabeth in 1777.
 Susanna died when she was one year old, while Elizabeth was stillborn.
 All three of Adams's sons became lawyers.
-Charles and Thomas were unsuccessful, became alcoholics, and died at a relatively young age.
+Charles and Thomas were largely unsuccessful and became alcoholics.
 In contrast, John Quincy excelled and launched a political career, eventually becoming president himself.